-In general, the level of resilience of the Council's water services infrastructure is considered to be relatively high, and works being undertaken using the DIA's Three-Waters Reform funding having further improved this.
+In general, the level of resilience of Council's water services infrastructure is considered to be relatively high, with the works undertaken using the DIA's 3-Waters Reform funding having further improved this.

-Whilst the 2016 Kaikōura earthquake caused significant damage to some of the Council's Three-Waters infrastructure, it proved possible to restore essential services very quickly, and the subsequent rebuild resulted in replacement of several fragile assets.
+Whilst the 2016 Kaikōura earthquake caused significant damage to some of KDC's 3-Waters infrastructure, it proved possible to restore essential services very quickly, and the subsequent rebuild resulted in replacement of several fragile assets.